ImageMagick/Usage-Markdown/draw/index.md

 A 2.5 pixel wide line is perfectly valid.

 > ![](../img_www/expert.gif)![](../img_www/space.gif)
-> These results are caused by not only a buggy stroke width 0, causing a color beat, but also the 'fill color' being drawn with a extra 1.0 diameter thickness, when there is no actual area to be filled.
+> These results are caused by not only a buggy stroke width 0, causing a color beat, but also the 'fill color' being drawn with an extra 1.0 diameter thickness, when there is no actual area to be filled.
 > This I also regard as a bug.
 > See [Draw Fill Bounds](#bounds).